fmerg/pymerkle/docs/source/tree-object.rst

     >>>

 .. warning:: One can disable the raw-bytes mode for the purpose of
         filtering out unacceptable records, e.g., when only files of a specific encoding are allowed for encryption.
-This is seldom the case in real-life, since origin of submitted files is usually to be kept wide.
+This is seldom the case in real-life, since the origin of submitted files is usually to be kept wide.
 If so, make sure to leave the raw-bytes mode untouched, so that no encoding issues arise upon file encryption.

 The ``.security`` attribute refers to the tree's ability of defending against second-preimage attacks, which is by default enabled (*True*).
 In this case,